A Secure File Transfer Protocol (SFTP) account can be necessary in different areas of Campaign.

 Perhaps.
-Acoustic Campaign now allows you to restrict SFTP access by IP address.
-If an Organization Administrator has placed restrictions on your SFTP it will impact access.
+Campaign now allows you to restrict SFTP access by IP address.
+If an organization administrator has placed restrictions on your SFTP it will impact access.

-Allow a third party to send or receive data without access to Acoustic Campaign
+Allow a third party to send or receive data without access to Campaign

 To achieve this, use the SSH Keypair authentication.
 Create a public and private key that allows to machines to talk to one another directly without the need to pass credentials.

 Why did the SFTP login error authentication fail?